The realization problem for non-integer Seifert fibered surgeries: Introduction

-Although Theorem~\ref{thm:nonint} is listed as a single result, we deal with the two regimes of $e=2$ and $e\geq 3$ differently.
-The main technical content of this paper comes in the analysis of the $e=2$ case.
+Although Theorem~\ref{thm:nonint} is phrased in terms of positive surgeries, we will instead reflect $Y$, if necessary, to assume that it bounds a positive definite plumbing, i.e so that $e(Y)\geq 2$.
+Thus in order to prove Theorem~\ref{thm:nonint} we have two possible cases to consider.
+Either we have $e(Y)=2$ and $p/q<0$ or we have that $e(Y)\geq 3$.
+We deal with these two regimes differently.
+The main technical content of this paper comes in the analysis of the $e(Y)=2$ case.
 The key point is that the definite plumbing bounding a Seifert fibered space is an example of a ``sharp'' manifold, meaning that, roughly speaking, its intersection form determines the Heegaard Floer $d$-invariants of its boundary \cite{Ozsvath03plumbed}.
 This allows us to apply the changemaker lattice surgery obstruction developed by Greene for integer and half-integer surgeries \cite{greene2010space, Greene3Braid}, and extended to all non-integer surgeries by Gibbons \cite{gibbons2013deficiency}.
 This reduces the problem to studying when the intersection form of a star-shaped plumbing can be isomorphic to a changemaker lattice.
 Almost all previous applications of changemaker lattices have involved studying situations in which changemaker lattices are isomorphic to graph lattices.
-Unfortunately, when $e=2$ the intersection form of the relevant star-shaped plumbing is not a graph lattice, meaning that new ideas are required to apply the changemaker obstruction.
+However, when $e(Y)=2$ the intersection form of the relevant star-shaped plumbing is not a graph lattice, meaning that new ideas are required to apply the changemaker obstruction.
 The majority of the technical innovation in this paper comes from circumventing the fact that we are not dealing with a graph lattice.
-When $e\geq 3$ the Seifert fibered space is the branched double cover of an alternating Montesinos link.
+When $e(Y)\geq 3$ the Seifert fibered space is the branched double cover of an alternating Montesinos link.
 This allows us to apply previous results describing when the double branched cover of an alternating link can arise by non-integer surgery \cite{mccoy2014noninteger}.
 Although the results of \cite{mccoy2014noninteger} were derived using changemaker lattices, we do not explicitly use lattice theoretic techniques in this part of the proof.
 We prove the theorem by considering Conway spheres in alternating diagrams of Montesinos links.